 The Lewis Nine Springs E-Way is a seven mile environmental corridor envisioned by UW-Madison Professor of Landscape Architecture Phil Lewis.
 Dane County dedicated the Nine Springs E-Way to Phil and Libby Lewis (Phil’s wife) in 2012 to recognize their many contributions to the Dane County Park System including Phil’s nationally acclaimed environmental corridor planning concept that would be the basis for creation of the Nine Springs E-Way, and Libby Lewis’ lifetime dedication to environmental advocacy including 26 years of service on the Dane County Park Commission.

 The Lewis Nine Springs E-way extends from Verona Road on the west to Lake Farm County Park on the east.
 The corridor includes many points of natural and cultural interest including extensive areas of wetlands, prairies, forests, Native American mound sites and numerous large springs which flow into Nine Springs Creek.
-In addition to these natural and cultural features, the Lewis Nine Springs E-Way includes many educational and recreational opportunities including the following:
+The property also includes many educational and recreational opportunities including: